 Forty percent of Soliris patients treated for adult paroxysmal nocturnal hemoglobinuria (PNH) have switched over to the newer drug as of this week, after its launch late last year, Alexion leaders said in a second-quarter earnings call Wednesday.

 That figure is higher than the company previously forecast, putting the two drugs on track for a 70% conversion target by mid-2020, CEO Ludwig Hantson said.
-That bodes well for Ultomiris, which has a matching PNH approval with Soliris and a recent FDA approval in atypical hemolytic uremic syndrome (aHUS), as well as a cheaper price tag.
+That bodes well for Ultomiris, which has a matching PNH approval with Soliris and a recent FDA priority review in atypical hemolytic uremic syndrome (aHUS), as well as a cheaper price tag.
 And, crucially, much more time before its patents expire.

 But if Ultomiris is beating its milestones, why isn’t the company’s share price going up, too?
 That’s the answer SVB Leerink analyst Geoffrey Porges wanted to know during Alexion’s earnings call.

 Alexion closed at $120.97 Wednesday, a 3.4% decrease from the same date three years ago.
 Even after Ultomiris’ launch in late 2018, the company’s stock price has stayed pretty much flat.

 By Hantson’s telling, Alexion is in the process of switching “from old to new” with its drug portfolio, and because of that he expected investors—and thus share prices—would eventually catch up with what company leadership already sees.

 “My story is we don’t change this company overnight—we are delivering on what we said we are going to do, and every quarter we are getting stronger,” Hanston said.
 “As we continue to execute on our conversion, those questions are going to become less relevant.”

 But did that rosy analysis soothe analysts’ concerns?
 Not so much.